webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Tumbling-Moves.md

 - Ability/Cost/5
 - Ability/Tier/Mid
 - Ability/Pool/Speed
-- Ability/Categories/PROTECTION
+- Ability/Categories/Protection
 ---

 ## Tumbling Moves
+>5+  Speed

 When you use an action to move, Speed defense rolls are eased until the end of your next turn.
 Enabler.